 Are Domestika courses available in English?

 Since the company originated in Spain, the majority of Domestika’s catalog of courses is in Spanish.
-It briefly played with dubbing these courses in English, but more recently it started publishing more courses featuring English-speaking instructors.

 To give you a sneak preview of which English courses to take on Domestika, check out the quick picks below.
-You can also see my top picks for the best courses in English here.
+You can also see my top picks for the best classes in English here.

 Best English Domestika courses: Quick picks